St. David, IL Demographics

 A map of St. David's Population by Race

-Of the 1,466 places in Illinois, St. David is the 903rd most populous.
+St. David is ranked the 1012th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. David was ranked the 903rd most populous place in the 2020 Census.

 St. David's White Population